 DCP might decide that the needs of the child or young person can be best met by another State authority.
 DCP can refer the matter to that State authority.
 The department is a State authority and may receive referrals where it is best placed to support a child or young person.
-The department's responsibility as a State authority and how it manages referrals is outlined under the subheading 'Capacity to refer (section 33)' on the department's intranet (staff login required).
+The department's responsibility as a State authority and how it manages referrals is outlined on the department intranet (staff login required).